Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 E101: Collections for Today and Tomorrow: How "e" to Be|

-As the founder and president of Denver-based Phelps Research, Marcy Phelps helps her clients find and understand strategic business information.
-She is the 2009-2010 President of the Association of Independent Information Professionals (www.aiip.org) and the past-chair of SLA's Advertising and Marketing Division.
-Marcy is the author of, Research on Main Street: Using the Web to Find Local Business and Market Information (Information Today, Inc., March 2011, www.ResearchOnMainStreet.com).
+As the founder and president of Denver-based Phelps Research Inc., Marcy Phelps helps decision-makers manage risk.
+She is a past president of the Association of Independent Information Professionals (www.aiip.org) and and the author of, Research on Main Street: Using the Web to Find Local Business and Market Information (CyberAge Books,2011, www.ResearchOnMainStreet.com).

 Sue Polanka, Head of Reference and Instruction, Wright State University Libraries and No Shelf Required